What are the candlestick screeners available on FYERS?

 ScenarioExplanation

-The pattern appears but volume is lowLow volume weakens the pattern's significance.
-Confirm with volume or other indicators before acting.
+The pattern appears but volume is lowLow volume reduces reliability.
+Confirm the signal using volume or other indicators.

 • Related Articles